mooreryan/color_tree/README.md

 # color_tree #

 A command line script for editing Newick phylogenetic tree files.

-**NOTE**: If the program doesn't work, first try the fix here [Line endings](#line-endings)

-## Info ##

-Version: 0.0.3

-Copyright 2015 Ryan Moore

-Contact: moorer@udel.edu

-License: GPLv3

 Color branches and edit stuff.
 Outputs a nexus file for use in FigTree.

+**NOTE**: If the program doesn't work, first try the fix here [Line endings](#line-endings)

 ## Set up ##